uladz-zubrycki/Reseed/readme.md

 * It's possible to omit identity columns, Reseed will generate them for you;

 # Limitations
-* Data could be described in xml files or as csharp objects, other formats aren't supported for now.
+* Data could be described in [xml files](#xml-data-provider) or [inline](#inline-data-provider) as csharp objects, other formats aren't supported for now.
 If this isn't sufficient for your case, you could provide own implementation of `IDataProvider` type.
 See [Data Providers](#data-providers) for details and examples;
 * MS SQL Server is the only database supported for now.

 # Seed actions generation